TERREMEMBER/znbase/docs/content/stable/quick-start/create-local-cluster/macos.md

 {{< note title="Note" >}}

-This macOS Quick Start is based on the new [`yugabyted`](../../../reference/configuration/yugabyted/) server.
+This macOS Quick Start is based on the new [`ZNbased`](../../../reference/configuration/ZNbased/) server.
 You can refer to the older [`yb-ctl`](../../../admin/yb-ctl/) based instructions in the [v2.1 docs](/v2.1/quick-start/install/linux/).

-Note that yugabyted currently supports creating a single-node cluster only.
-Ability to create multi-node clusters is under [active development](https://github.com/yugabyte/yugabyte-db/issues/2057).
+Note that ZNbased currently supports creating a single-node cluster only.
+Ability to create multi-node clusters is under [active development](https://github.com/ZNbase/ZNbase-db/issues/2057).

 {{< /note >}}